Knee Recovery Final, and Doomscrolling, 28

 Loading

 I spent far too much time doomscrolling the past few days over the reactions to the assassination of the American, racist hatemonger, Charlie Kirk.
 It was impossible to escape, since the news and the comments flooded social media.
 Given the political climate in the USA, coupled with their love of guns and gun violence, as well as the inflammatory, pro-violence rhetoric spewing continually from the far right, his shooting didn’t surprise me.
-The far-right have always turned on their own for not being extreme enough. … click below for more ↓
+The far-right have always turned on their own for not being extreme enough.
+And Kirk was certainly among the extremist fringe.* I also got a new book this … click below for more ↓

 Knee Surgery, 15